lizmat/rak/README.md

   * :paths-from - file containing paths to recurse into

-  * :recurse-symlink - recurse into symlinked directories
+  * :recurse-symlinked-dir - recurse into symlinked directories

+  * :recurse-unmatched-dir - recurse into directories not matching :dir

   * :sources - list of objects to be considered as source